Mikubill/sd-webui-controlnet/README.md

 Using this version is not a temporary stop of updates.
 You will stop all updates forever.

 Please consider this version if you work with professional studios that requires 100% reproducing of all previous results pixel by pixel.

+In the new controlnet 1.1, your inputs are always correct as long as you follow the one and only one rule: set preprocessor as invert if your image has black lines and white background.
+If you prefer the previous 1.0 way to manually find out correct combinations by testing all correct/wrong combinations of preprocessors+invert+rgb2bgr, you may opt-out the updating and use the above old version 1.0.

 ### Usage